 x={x,x0x,x<0|x| = \begin{cases} x, & x \ge 0 \\ -x, & x < 0 \end{cases}

-These are the properties you will use most often:
+The properties you will use most:

-1. x0|x| \ge 0 for every real number xx.
+1. x0|x| \ge 0 for every real xx.

 2. x=0|x| = 0 only when x=0x = 0.